rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-service-proxy/index.md

 }
 ```

-#### HAProxy `use-backed` rules
+##### HAProxy 'use-backed' rules

-The `deploy-haproxy-configuration` terraform module can be used to deploy key-values to Consul for configuring HAProxy `use-backend` rules.
+The terraform module `deploy-haproxy-configuration` can be used to deploy key-values to Consul for configuring HAProxy `use-backend` rules.

 {{< more "secondary">}}